 .
 This is an annual $5,000 scholarship ($2,500 per semester for Fall 2014 and Spring 2015) and we encourage all eligible students to apply and for faculty and staff to likewise encourage those qualified to apply.
 Please follow the directions carefully before applying.
 Incomplete applications will not be considered.
 The deadline for the application is April 17, 2014.

-Irving Sonnenschein, a 93-year-old attorney living in Manhattan, put seed money toward the school when it was first established and has stayed in touch with its leadership over the years.
+Irving Sonnenschein, an attorney living in Manhattan, put seed money toward the school when it was first established and has stayed in touch with its leadership over the years.
 In memory of his wife, Martha, Sonnenschein made a $250,000 endowed scholarship gift to the school that will generate scholarships for students for years to come.
 In honor of his gift and his appreciation for the accomplishments of Coastal Law’s nationally ranked Moot Court team, the appellate courtroom will be renamed in his honor and in memory of his wife, Martha.

 Sonnenschein has been practicing law, primarily real estate law, for more than 70 years.
 He received his degree from Columbia Law School in New York City.
 Sonnenschein is a member of the New York State Bar and was a longtime partner in Sonnenschein Sherman & Deutsch LLP.
 His wife, Martha, passed away in 2010.
 To read the full article about the Martha Sonnenschein Memorial Scholarship in the Fall 2012 Coastal Law Magazine, click here